huggingface/blog/ml-director-insights.md

 **Background:** Li is an AI/ML veteran with 15+ years of experience leading high-profile Data Science teams within industry leaders like Johnson & Johnson, Microsoft, and Amazon.
 Li continues to be curious, is always learning and enjoys hands-on programming.

-**Fun Fact:** Li wanted to change his name to Tarzan as a kid after reading the book.
+**Fun Fact:** Li continues to be curious, is always learning, and enjoys hands-on programming.

 **Johnson & Johnson:** A Multinational corporation that develops medical devices, pharmaceuticals, and consumer packaged goods.